openthread/openthread/src/cli/README_MQTT.md

 Usage: `mqtt publish <topic-id> [payload] [qos]`

 Publish data to the topic.
-Data are encoded as string and white spaces are currentyl not supported (separate words are recognized as additional parameters).
+Data are encoded as string and white spaces are currentyl not supported (separated words are recognized as additional parameters).

 * topic-id: ID of the topic.
 Can be obtained by [register](#register).
 * payload: Text to be send in publish message payload.
 If empty, then empty data are send (optional).